-This article will cover how to landscape around raised mound systems.
+Have you ever wondered how to landscape around raised mound systems?
 When homeowners are faced with the challenge of landscaping their yards, they often consider how the fixed elements of their yard would fit into the design.
 Some properties have conventional septic systems that are built underneath the ground.
-However, since not all properties have normal percolation rates, specialized septics such as the raised mound system need to be designed and installed.
-Raised mound systems can only be accommodated by properties that have unconventional percolation rates.
-These properties may have soil percolation rates that are too fast or too slow.
+However, since not all properties have normal percolation rates or water tables, specialized septics such as the raised mound system need to be designed and installed.
+A raised mound system is one wherein the tank outflows to a dosing chamber or pump chamber to be pumped upward to the drain field, which sits at a higher elevation than the tank .
+These properties may have soil percolation rates that are too slow or water tables too high.
 Additional filters are installed in the raised mound system to make sure that the wastewater is thoroughly filtered.
 Before you think of landscaping around your raised mound, make sure that you take good care of your raised mound system.

 You should always observe proper care for your raised mound system.
 When you care for your raised mound properly, you will have more reasons to make sure that the landscaping won’t hurt the system in any way.
 Raised mound systems are elevated and are known to be more sensitive.
-Homeowners tend to care for their raised mound systems extra because the system is much more sensitive to the elements.
+Homeowners tend to care for their raised mound systems more than those of more conventional systems because the system is much more sensitive to the elements.
 In landscaping around the raised mound, homeowners should seek the expertise of arborists and their landscape architect to make sure that the raised mound will not be harmed.
 Below are some points to remember on how to landscape around raised mound systems:

 - Determine the root growth range of the trees or shrubs that you want for your yard.
 Doing this, will make sure that the trees and shrubs will not reach the raised mound with their roots.
 These hardwood plants have invasive, complex root systems that penetrate the raised mound’s components.
 They try their best to access the abundant amounts of water and nutrients in the raised mound.
 If they are planted near or over the raised mound system, they will surely cause damage and malfunction to it.